2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-When you visit, check out the different rooms housing ammunition, but also explore the roofs for a beautiful view of the Cretan Sea.
+When you visit, check out the rooms housing ammunition and explore the roofs for a beautiful view of the Cretan Sea.

 The square building boasts thick defensive walls and an entrance heavily protected by different wooden doors.
 Look up to admire the remarkable Saint Mark’s Lion.